Showing off the Amsterdam approach to international visitors

 Many delegations visit Amsterdam every year to experience a city that understands how increased cycling makes a place healthier, happier and more prosperous.
 These groups include town planners, cycling activists, academics, political organizations and smart city leaders.

-Using the extensive knowledge and insights from our active work across the city – and internationally – BYCS is pleased to host these groups at our HQ in the centre of the city or at our BYCS Labs in Zuidas (the business district) and New West (a newer neighbourhood of larger cultural diversity and different mobility concerns).
+Using the extensive knowledge and insights from our active work across the city – and internationally – we are pleased to host these groups at our HQ in the West of the city or at our BYCS Labs in Zuidas (the business district) and New West (a newer neighbourhood of larger cultural diversity and different mobility concerns).

 We create bespoke packages for each group to suit their size, timings and interests.
 This might include: